fffonion/lua-resty-openssl/README.md

 **syntax**: *ok, err = pk:set_parameters(params)*

 Set the paramets of the pkey from a table `params`.
-Currently only RSA key is supported.
-Each value of the provided table should be a [resty.openssl.bn](#restyopensslbn) instance.
-If the parameter is not provided in the `params` table, it's remain untouched in the pkey instance.
+If the parameter is not set in the `params` table, it remains untouched in the pkey instance.

 ```lua
 local pk, err = require("resty.openssl.pkey").new()